petronny/pvz_converter/README.md

 	* On Mac, just run `Plants vs. Zombies Game of the Year.app` in this repository.
 You may want to copy it to `~/Applications` (not `/Applications`).

 * For advanced users,
+	* Run `python convert.py user1.dat` to convert the saves between Windows and Mac version.
-	* Run `python convert.py mac user1.dat` to convert the saves from Windows to Mac version.
+	* Run `python convert.py -f windows -t mac user1.dat` to convert the saves from Windows to Mac version.
-	* Run `python convert.py windows user1.dat` to convert the saves from Mac to Windows version.
+	* Run `python convert.py -f mac -t windows user1.dat` to convert the saves from Mac to Windows version.

 ## Mechanism